mmontossi/analytics-rails/README.md

 ## Usage

-Include tag must be added before any other tag in order to work and only will be show in production.
+Include tag must be added before any other tag in order to work and only will be shown in production.

 ### Include